monad-developers/2048-frontend/README.md

 bun install
 ```

-Set the `VITE_PRIVY_APP_ID` environment variable in your `.env.local` file.
+Set the environment variables in your `.env.local` file (see `.env.local.example`).
 Then run the following to run the game locally:

 ```bash
 bun dev